singletongue/singletongue.github.io/about.md

 ## Profile

-**Masatoshi Suzuki** is a graduate student at Graduate School of Information Sciences, Tohoku University.
+**Masatoshi Suzuki** is a Ph.D. student at Graduate School of Information Sciences, Tohoku University.
 He is majoring in computer science, and his research interests are in natural language processing, especially question answering and knowledge acquisition.